Aidandedecker/FuterTube/README.md

 # FuterTube
-The Futuristic take on entertainment
+A Futuristic take on entertainment